linusromland/Velody/README.md

 ## 📝 Contact

-If you have any questions, feel free to contact me on Discord: `linusromland#1012`
+If you have any questions, feel free to contact me on Discord: `linusromland`

 ## ⭐️ Project assistance